MasineD/Product-Landing-Page/README.md

 # Product-Landing-Page
 Fourth project for Responsive Web Design certificate offered by freeCodeCamp

 Welcome to my Product Landing Page project.
-For this project, I create a landing page for WeBuyCars company-a company that buys and sells cars in South Africa.
+For this project, I create a landing page for PlusCars company-a company that buys and sells cars.
 I make use of HTML and CSS to create a simple and responsive landing page to showcase the services, products and features of WeBuyCars.

 # Project Overview
 This project is designed to: